 Prior backpacking experience is recommended.
 Participants must be in good physical condition and able to carry a backpack over hilly terrain for a succession of days.
 The trails are generally good.

-We will hike a regular and steady pace that conserves energy but you must be in as good as possible hiking shape before you come.
+We will hike at a regular and steady pace that conserves energy but you must be in as good as possible hiking shape before you come.
 We cannot emphasize enough that training pays great dividends in enjoyment.
 We suggest you train by hiking or walking in hilly terrain with weight on your back (use flights of stairs if in the city).
+We will stay as a group while hiking.